The Big Apple Switcheroo

 Don't assume a regular airfare on a major airline is your ticket to the biggest savings.
 If you fly, say, JetBlue or Southwest into New York City on your own, you can often land a much cheaper Transatlantic fare from there.

-Even though I live in NYC, I feel your pain.
+Een though I used to live in NYC, I feel your pain.
 By "your" I mean the rest of America, and by "pain" I mean that sinking feeling you get, right in the pit of your wallet, when it comes to searching in vain for a cheap fare to Europe if your point of departure happens to be deep in the heartlands of America.

-I've done a stint in the Midwest (Missouri), and even when I lived in Philly, finding the cheapest airfare to Europe was a problem.
+I've done a stint in the Midwest (Missouri), and even now that I live back in Philly, finding the cheapest airfare to Europe is a problem.
 Sad truth is, those who don't happen to live in New York, Boston, Chicago, Miami, or Los Angeles often get stiffed, because those cities are the major US gateways from which most low prices and sale fares to Europe orginate.
 The "add-on" fares from other US cities can often run into hundreds of dollars, turning that great $170 round-trip rate to London into a $600 stinker.

 I'm here to help.